 With our central location, classes are also able to attend concerts at many of the amazing music venues in and around Cambridge.
 Music theory is also available as an afterschool club.

 Drama gives pupils an opportunity to grow in many important ways.
-Pupils develop empathy with their characters in a unique way, confidence in themselves and their ability to express themselves publicly, and their capacity to work effectively with others as part of a team.
+Pupils develop unique empathy with their characters, an ability to confidently express themselves publicly, and a capacity to work effectively with others as part of a team.
 They experience the excitement and sense of achievement that comes from seeing a production through from beginning to end, including all of the practical elements such as staging and costuming.

 While there are occasional opportunities to enjoy Drama lower down the school, such as during class assemblies and as part of our Enrichment Programme, Drama commences in earnest in Year 5.
 In that year, and again in Year 6, pupils perform a class play each year.
 This pattern continues in Year 7 and 8, with the advantage of pupils having a dedicated Drama lesson one day per week.
 Scripts are chosen to tie in with the curriculum, with a Shakespeare play being performed on alternate years.
-Our most recent productions have been Oliver Twist and Macbeth, which have delighted both audience and actors alike.
+Our most recent productions have been Romeo and Juliet and Much Ado about Nothing, which have delighted both audience and actors alike.

 Drama IGCSE is offered as an after school session once per week.
-The syllabus we use is the Cambridge International Examinations IGCSE Drama (0411).
+The syllabus we use is the AQA GCSE Drama course (8261).